"Riding the Winds of Change since 1975"

 "Winning doesn’t always mean the best rider; it means the best ride of that day, in that class.
 I was raised on the belief that good riding is good riding.
 Regardless of the horse you’re on, a good seat will always stand out.....It’s our job to train the kids.
 We cannot wait for them to have better horses; we have to train them to ride what they have.
 If we do so, we train them to become horse trainers.
 If they can train the difficult ones, they can train the talented ones."[i]

-Our lessons have been separated into two different categories, Premier and School.
+Our lessons have been separated into two different programs, Premier and School.
 Premier lessons are taught by the head trainer.
 The School Program is broken into Beginner and Intermediate levels along with riding groups of different abilities.

 Please see our Lessons Page for more detailed information about how the program is broken down.